Amazing Grace | Ephesians 2:1-10

 Eph.
 1:20: Christ was the one who died.

 Eph.
-2:1: In the pre-Christian past the believers were dead in their trespasses and sins.
+2:1: In our pre-Christian past, we were dead in our trespasses and sins.

 Eph.
 1:20: God raised Christ from the dead.